xfhelen/xfhelen.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am currently a Post-doctoral Fellow in AI Chip Center for Emerging Smart Systems (ACCESS).
-In ACCESS, I am honored to work with <a href="https://seng.hkust.edu.hk/about/people/faculty/tim-kwang-ting-cheng">Prof. Tim Kwang-Ting CHENG</a>.
-Prior to joining ACCESS, I received my PhD degree from Shanghai Jiao Tong University, supervised by  <a href="https://www.cs.sjtu.edu.cn/~lichao/index.html">Prof. Chao Li</a>.
+In ACCESS, I am honored to work with <a href="https://seng.hkust.edu.hk/about/people/faculty/tim-kwang-ting-cheng">Prof. Kwang-Ting CHENG</a>.
+Prior to joining ACCESS, I received my PhD degree from Shanghai Jiao Tong University under the joint supervision of <a href="https://www.cs.sjtu.edu.cn/~guo-my">Prof. Minyi Guo</a> and <a href="https://www.cs.sjtu.edu.cn/~lichao/index.html">Prof. Chao Li</a>.
 I earned my BS degree from Dalian University of Technology (with honors).

 <!-- My primary research areas include architecture/system optimization techniques to provide the optimal tradeoff between performance (e.g., latency, accuracy, QoS, etc.) and energy efficiency for computing systems of different sizes including IoT devices, cloud servers, etc.